 Kim K. Azzarelli is a senior business, philanthropic and legal advisor with significant experience in launching and leading corporate and philanthropic initiatives relating to women and girls.
-Ms. Azzarelli currently serves as President, Women in the World, Strategy, Partnerships and Philanthropy, which she co-founded with Tina Brown, Editor-in-Chief of the Newsweek Daily Beast Company and founder of the Women in the World Summit.
-She is also a founding partner of Seneca Point Global, a global women’s strategy firm led by Ambassador Melanne Verveer.
-Prior to her work at the Newsweek Daily Beast Company and Seneca Point Global, Ms. Azzarelli has held senior legal and philanthropic roles at organizations including Goldman Sachs, where she led Goldman Sachs Gives, the billion dollar donor advised fund, advising individuals and organizations on high-impact philanthropy.
-Ms. Azzarelli has also launched significant brand development, CSR and philanthropic programs for Avon Products Inc., the global direct selling company, where she served as Vice President, Legal and Public Affairs and Corporate Secretary.
+Most recently, Ms. Azzarelli has served as Senior Vice President of the Newsweek Daily Beast Company and leads strategy, partnerships, and philanthropy for Women in the World.
+She is also a Founding Partner of Seneca Point Global, a global women strategy firm led by Ambassador Melanne Verveer.
+Prior to her work at Newsweek, Ms. Azzarelli has held senior legal and philanthropic roles at organizations including Goldman Sachs, where she led Goldman Sachs Gives, the billion dollar donor advised fund, advising individuals and organizations on high-impact philanthropy.
+Ms. Azzarelli has also helped launch significant brand development and philanthropic programs for Avon Products Inc., the global direct selling company, where she served as Vice President, Legal and Public Affairs and Corporate Secretary.
 Prior to joining Avon, Ms. Azzarelli worked for the law firm of Latham and Watkins where she practiced corporate and securities law, advising global companies on corporate finance, venture capital and general company representation matters.